respins/repins.io-dev/README.md

 In our case we are using and enforcing methods as used by BlueOcean.com, Softswiss.com etc. on their productional casino's - however this in contrary to the prior mentioned this should be used without malicious intent or any fraud activities.

-Main goal is to combine (in package form) the following 3 industry areas within a single project:
+Main goal is to combine (in package form) the following 3 industry areas within a single toolbox that you can fire up whenever and within minutes:

  - **Game Provider (gamedev-level)**: We are emulating real games in this project to retain the most authenticate technical experience